Bhavya418/Introduction_to_DataMining_CP1_Grp25/README.md

 > - We performed two data transformation techniques :
 >   1. Standardization using z-score
 >   2. Normalization using min-max score
+>

-> Then as the dataset has been transformed and the unwanted features have been removed, we decided that we would predict the duration of  the trip as that would benefit the bike rental about how to efficiently plan the providing their rides and charge accordingly.
+> Then as the dataset has been transformed and the unwanted features have been removed, we decided that we would predict the duration of the trip as that would benefit the bike rental about how to efficiently plan providing their rides and charge accordingly.
+What rental companies will do is, they will have charges according to the duraetion it takes, the only thing the customer has to enter is the pick-up place and time along with destination place and time, other features act as per the situation and thus giving proper pricing.

 > Different Models that we trained
 > 1. Linear Regression
 > 2. Polynomial Regression